 Last season was filled with plot twists, with Victoria Pedretti (The Haunting of Bly Manor) ramping up the show’s tension as Joe’s latest obsession – but this time with a murderous secret of her own.

 The binge-worthy drama’s last series saw Joe change identity and move from New York to LA, where he met his new target – chef Love Quinn (Pedretti).
 However, with season two ending with Joe on the back foot, what lies ahead for him and Love in series three?

 Caroline Kepnes, who writes the books on which You is based, recently announced that she had finished the third book in the series, so hopefully we’ll be given some hints for what we should expect in the upcoming season.

-Here’s everything we know about series three, returning cast members and upcoming plot twists.
+Here’s everything we know about You season three, returning cast members and upcoming plot twists.

-When is You season 3’s Netflix release date?
+When is You season 3 released on Netflix?

 It didn’t take long after season two’s December 2019 debut for news to emerge about a further series, with the commission of third run officially announced in January 2020.

 But when is production on season three likely to begin?
 While we don’t have the answer just yet, we do know that the author of the books on which the Netflix series is based has recently finished the third book in the series.